 Third, there are two ways to think about demographic characteristics: positively and negatively.
-In a positive sense, the demographic characteristics tell you what might motivate or interest the audience or even bind it together.
+In a positive sense, the demographic characteristics tell you what might motivate or interest the audience or even bind them together as a group.
 In a negative sense, the demographic characteristic might tell you what subjects or approaches to avoid.
 Understanding your audience is not a game of defensive tic-tac-toe, but a means of relating to them.

 For example, a common example is given about audiences of the Roman Catholic faith.
 Speakers are warned not to "offend" them by talking about abortion, since official Roman Catholic teaching is against abortion.
 However, this analysis misses three points.
 First, even if most Roman Catholics take a pro-life position, they are aware of the issues and are adults who can listen and think about topics.
 Additionally, not all Roman Catholics agree with the official church stance, and it is a complex issue.
 Second, Roman Catholics are not the only people who hold views against abortion.
-Third, and most important, if all the speaker thinks about Roman Catholics is that they are against something, he or she might miss all the things the audience is for and what motivates them.
-In short, think about how the taking one characteristic of a group or person and making that the "totality" or sum total of what that person or group is demographic characteristics inform what to talk about and how, not just what to avoid talking about.
+Third, and most important, if all the speaker thinks about Roman Catholics is that they are against something, the speaker might miss all the things the audience is for and what motivates them.
+In short, think about how the demographic characteristics inform what to talk about and how, not just what to avoid talking about.